-a) The emergency restart procedure is intended to re-establish signalling communication between two exchanges without waiting for the one-minute proving period, whenever the regular and all reserve signalling links have failed or non-synchronized reserve links cannot be synchronized within 2 to 3 seconds of failure of the working link.
-Any link between the two exchanges which has achieved synchronism and has passed the emergency proving period (see Recommendation Q.291, 8.3.3) will be selected to re-establish signalling communication.
-Maintenance personnel are alterted whenever an emergency restart condition exists.
+- a) The emergency restart procedure is intended to re-establish signalling communication on a link set between two exchanges without waiting for the one-minute proving period, whenever the regular, and all synchronized links in the link set of lower priority than the last working links, have failed, or non-synchronized reserve links cannot be synchronized within 2 to 3 seconds of failure of the working link.
+Any link between the two exchanges which has achieved synchronism and has passed the emergency proving period (see Recommendation Q.291, § 8.3.3) will be selected to re-establish signalling communication.
+Maintenance personnel are alerted whenever an emergency restart condition exists.
 Either exchange may unilaterally commence the emergency restart procedure and the other exchange must respond even though it is unaware of an emergency signalling situation.

-b) If faulty-link information is being sent on a previously failed link, it will continue to be sent until that link has passed its emergency proving period.
+The emergency restart procedure will be initiated on a link set even though all the signalling traffic may have successfully transferred to quasi-associated reserves.
+However, the emergency restart procedure will not be initiated on a link set, if after termination of link set signalling a manually changed-over link remains in the link set.
+In this case, the link set carries out the emergency restart procedure only if the subsequent failure of a signalling route set occurs [except STP signalling route sets, see § 8.6.3.1 a)].
+This failure would be for signalling traffic transferred from the link set to a quasi-associated routing at the manual changeover.
+Therefore, the manually changed-over link can be included in the emergency restart procedure if it is capable of being synchronized and emergency proved. - b) If faulty-link information is being sent on a previously failed link, it will continue to be sent until that link has passed its emergency proving period.

-If at any time after the emergency proving period the signal unit error rate monitor indicates an unsatisfactory performance of the link, faulty-link information is again sent on the link and the changeover or emergency restart procedure is begun.
+If at any time after the emergency proving period the signal unit error rate monitor indicates an unsatisfactory performance of the link, faulty-link information is again sent on the link and the change-over or emergency restart procedure is begun.

-To minimize the number of calls affected by the emergency restart condition, Recommendation Q.291, 8.1, should be followed, particulary the recommendation to remove free speech circuits from service.
+To minimize the number of calls affected by the emergency restart condition, Recommendation Q.291, § 8.1 should be followed, particulary the recommendation to remove free speech circuits from service.
+However, this will only be necessary when the link-set failure has caused the failure of an entire signalling route set, and hence no quasi-associated routings are available.

 The following procedure is designed to attempt emergency restart on as many signalling links as possible at the same time.
 Both exchanges will simultaneously connect terminals to as many voice-frequency links as possible between the two exchanges.
 Quasi-associated signalling routes are excluded from this procedure.
 The regular link and all synchronized reserve links have terminals permanently assigned to them.
 Terminals for non-synchronized reserve links will be assigned from a pool of reserve terminals.
 Assume that the total number of links is n and the available number of reserve terminals is T. If $T \ge n$ , then a reserve terminal is assigned to each of the n non-synchronized reserve links and synchronization is simultaneously attempted on all links.
-If T < n, then T - 1 reserve terminals are assigned to as many non-synchronized reserve links, and one terminal will be cycled through the remaining non-synchronized reserve links following the procedure described in 8.6.3.2 b) above.
+If T < n, then T - 1 reserve terminals are assigned to as many non-synchronized reserve links, and one terminal will be cycled through the remaining non-synchronized reserve links following the procedure described in § 8.6.3.2 b) above.